beyond5nines/beyond5nines.github.io/_posts/look-ma-no-servers-part-01.md

           holds IP up to 60+ min   holds IP 30–40 min
 ```

-Together, for a single ENI, they could pin an IP for ninety minutes after its job completed.
-Multiply that by a batch cadence that doesn't wait ninety minutes between runs, and you get 7:03AM every morning.
+Together, for a single ENI, they could pin an IP for sixty minutes after its job completed.
+Multiply that by a batch cadence that doesn't wait sixty minutes between runs, and you get 7:03AM every morning.

 This isn't just us — it's a known pattern.
 See [AWS Glue does not clean up network interfaces](https://repost.aws/questions/QUrmpoQEFxRwWvt5Es6nGmaA/aws-glue-does-not-clean-up-network-interfaces) and [AWS Glue Job Not Releasing ENIs After Completion](https://repost.aws/questions/QUBdpMaxjcST-voDzcNld3bA/aws-glue-job-not-releasing-enis-after-completion), where one operator reports 1,200+ accumulated ENIs from the same root cause.
 Also [Glue Connections Running Out of IPs](https://repost.aws/questions/QUE2ZiLoMFSt-tl7OV5pySbg/glue-connections-running-out-of-ips).